 The worst thing about losing your individuality is that once you do, you can’t remember what you lost.
 The original Invasion of the Body Snatchers feels like it’s about Communism but it’s really about what Communism meant to the people who feared it, which is no less than the loss of their national identity (this was a time when this was the same as personal identity).
 This remake does what all remakes should: it takes the idea between the lines of the old theme and turns that into a new movie.
 This film is not only about losing individuality, but about the feeling of doing so, about the ideological implications of the loss.
+It's about way more than a nation.
 Every slinking dolly shot and dutch angle does what it did not do in The Shining.
 That was a film about succumbing to madness.
 Invasion of the Body Snatchers (1978) is so much scarier: it’s about succumbing to normalcy.

 This film is full of gags (there may be one in every shot) that rely on keeping up with the film’s shrilly, dark irony.
 Even the opening, of the diaphanous alien wisps rising from their planet into space (is this the true form of the alien, or merely what’s left of the life on its latest planetary conquest?), is both eerie and sexy, like those old educational videos of sperm traveling to its forbidden destination.
 The foam lights onto plants and starts cultivating.
 This opening isn’t necessary, as it wasn’t in Predator and wasn’t in The Thing, but it makes for one of the best opening lines of any movie (“There’s some flowers kids.
 Go pick em’”).
 You have to wonder if the world is about to be lost, or already is.